eirikff/stio/README.md

+# Semi-direct Thermal-Inertial Odometry (STIO)

+This repository consitutes the code for my Master's thesis at NTNU.
+It is based on [`rpg_svo_pro_open`](https://github.com/uzh-rpg/rpg_svo_pro_open) and extends it to work on thermal data.

+Below is the unchanged, original README.

+---

 # rpg_svo_pro

 This repo includes **SVO Pro** which is the newest version of Semi-direct Visual Odometry (SVO) developed over the past few years at the Robotics and Perception Group (RPG).